-(1) A driver approaching a pedestrian crossing must drive at a speed at which the driver can, if necessary, stop safely before the crossing.

-(2) A driver must give way to any pedestrian on a pedestrian crossing.
+- (1) A driver approaching a pedestrian crossing must drive at a speed at which the driver can, if necessary, stop safely before the crossing. - Maximum penalty-20 penalty units. - (2) A driver must give way to any pedestrian or rider of a bicycle on a pedestrian crossing. - Maximum penalty-20 penalty units. - (3) A pedestrian crossing is an area of a road- - (a) at a place with white stripes on the road surface that-

-- (3) A pedestrian crossing is an area of a road- - (a) at a place with white stripes on the road surface that- - (i) run lengthwise along the road; and - (ii) are of approximately the same length; and - (iii) are approximately parallel to each other; and - (iv) are in a row that extends completely, or partly, across the road; and - (b) with or without either or both of the following- - (i) a pedestrian crossing sign; - (ii) alternating flashing twin yellow lights.
+- (i) run lengthwise along the road; and - (ii) are of approximately the same length; and - (iii) are approximately parallel to each other; and - (iv) are in a row that extends completely, or partly, across the road; and - (b) with or without either or both of the following- - (i) a pedestrian crossing sign; - (ii) alternating flashing twin yellow lights.